 Apartment | 2 bedrooms | sleeps 4

-• Visit England 4 Star 'Excellent Standard' • Comfortable Cotswolds touring base • Flexible booking • Convenient town & countryside location • No need to drive • London 90 mins by train • Canalside • AONB • Country pubs & restaurants • Waitrose • Multi-award winning farmer's market, best in the UK
+• Visit England 4 Star 'Excellent Standard' • Comfortable Cotswolds touring base • Flexible booking • Contractor accommodation also available • Convenient town & countryside location • No need to drive • London 90 mins by train • Canalside • AONB • Country pubs & restaurants • Waitrose • Multi-award winning farmer's market, best in the UK

 • Character apartment, second floor, easy access public transport.
 Canal side, ideal as a base for walking holidays or touring the Cotswolds.
 Two double bedrooms, or a double room plus a twin single room.
 Shower room.
 Open plan living room with fully equipped kitchen and small dining table.

-• Please see reviews for all our properties on Trip Advisor - Top Rated in Stroud for Port House & Apartment 2013
+• Please see reviews for all the properties that we manage on Trip Advisor - Top Rated in Stroud for Port House & Apartment 2014

 Bell House is ideally situated to enjoy the convenience of a short walk to the shops, cafe's, & nightlife of the town centre, or, equally within a few minutes walk in the other direction, the peace and quiet of scenic walks up to the Commons, a recognised Area of Outstanding Natural Beauty, with some excellent country pubs & restaurants.
 Being quite literally on the doorstep of the junction of the two Cotswolds Canals, the locality has an additional dimension as the canals are being restored as a leisure waterway stretching from the Thames to the Severn, with interesting walks along the canal system in assorted stages of restoration.